 (GEORGE comforts BELLA, arm around her shoulders, BELLA bending over)

 Breathe from your diaphragm, dear.
-There you go… In and out…
+In and out…

 BELLA